 We do not have permits for the harbor waterways so projects cannot be placed in or use the harbor.

 Projects can fly in the air as high as 149 feet without involving the FAA.
 With FAA permission, your project can fly up to 500 feet.
 Please let us know if you think your project will be higher than 149 feet from the ground.

-Governors Island is very protective of its trees.
+Roosevelt Island is very protective of its trees.
 Your project may touch or wrap around a tree if it's very light and will not damage, strip or mark a tree.
 We recommend using cloth, and avoiding paper strings, since they can stick or leak color on any tree when it rains.
 Please let us know if you project involves a tree.

 Wishing Trees will need to be reviewed approved by the US Department of Parks and Recreation Special Projects Unit for compliance with federal wishing tree regulations.

 If it rains (and historically speaking, it will) or has rained considerably in the days before the event, the grass can get muddy.
 Please be sure your project is ready for mud.

 As noted elsewhere in this guide, Projects brought to FIGMENT must be able to withstand heavy rain and wind.
 It’s okay to disassemble or cover your project in the event of rain (or at the end of the day, just in case), but you need to be prepared for rain and wind.
 If your project falls apart in the wind or rain, it is your responsibility to clean it up.

 Rain: If rain is an issue, we recommend bringing a tarp to cover your project and weigh it down with some heavy objects, or tie it down with rope.
 Keep in mind that a tarp can also become a kite in heavy wind.